Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/unityexample.rst

 .. image:: /images/samples/unity_example.png

-The Unity Sample project integrates the AcceleratXR Unity SDK and provides an example implementation of the following features.
+The Unity Sample project integrates the Xsolla Backend Unity SDK and provides an example implementation of the following features.

 * Account registration
 * User login